Skip to main content

 Within these two broad themes, topics covered in this conference include, but are not limited to:

-• Forest carbon markets (compliance, voluntary, and in-house corporate)
+• Forest carbon markets (compliance, voluntary, and corporate in-house offsets)

 • Forest carbon programs

-• Forest measurements, and new tools and emerging geospatial technologies for
+• Forest measurements, new tools, and emerging geospatial technologies for

 accurate carbon measurement across multiple scales

-• Forest management that contributes carbon sequestration and forest resilience
+• Forest management that contributes to carbon sequestration and forest resilience

 • Landowner behavior in response to forest carbon market development and other initiatives

-• Government and non-government programs that incentivize forest landowners to practice climate-smart forestry
+• Government and nongovernment programs that incentivize forest landowners to adopt best practices of forest management

-• Corporate ESG requirements as related to forest carbon offsets
+• Corporate environmental, social and governance (ESG) requirements as related to forest carbon offsets

 species